crazyotakuu/JobScoop/Sprint-3/Sprint3.md

   - Validates and collects all input values before submitting.
   - Ensures the handler is triggered with correctly structured data payload.

-## Cypress End-to-End Test Cases (Total: 25)

-### Login Tests
-1. Renders login form fields: email and password.
-2. Disables login button until valid input is provided.
-3. Submits valid credentials and receives token from mocked API.
-4. Stores JWT token and navigates to home page on success.
-5. Displays error message on incorrect credentials.
-6. Clears input fields on login failure.
-7. Redirects to Signup page when "Sign Up" button is clicked.
-8. Redirects to Forgot Password page when "Forgot Password" is clicked.
-9. Performs logout and clears session data.

----

-### Password Reset Tests
-10. Renders initial email submission step.
-11. Validates and submits email for reset.
-12. Displays error alert on invalid email or server failure.
-13. Proceeds to code verification step after successful email submission.
-14. Verifies token input and proceeds on success.
-15. Displays error on incorrect or expired token.
-16. Renders password reset form.
-17. Validates new password and confirm password.
-18. Submits password reset and shows success alert.
-19. Redirects to login page on successful reset.

-### Signup Tests
-20. Renders signup form with name, email, password, confirm password.
-21. Validates input fields and disables submit until valid.
-22. Displays error alerts for invalid email or weak passwords.
-23. Submits signup request and receives success response.
-24. Shows success message and redirects to login page.

-### Subscription Tests
-25. Logs in and navigates to Manage Subscriptions page.
-26. Renders existing subscription list.
-27. Adds a new subscription and verifies form inputs.
-28. Sends API request and confirms success alert.
-29. Modifies existing subscription and checks updated state.
-30. Deletes a subscription and confirms removal from UI.
-31. Validates error handling when API fails.

-### Profile Tests (`profile.cy.js`)
-32. Logs in and navigates to Profile page.
-33. Fetches user data and displays profile info.
-34. Renders list of current subscriptions.
-35. Allows logout from profile page.
-36. Navigates to other pages using profile nav links.

-### New Subscription Flow Tests (`subscriptiontest.cy.js`)
-37. Logs in and navigates to Add Subscriptions page.
-38. Dynamically adds company, links, and roles.
-39. Validates input data for all dynamic fields.
-40. Submits complete subscription form and verifies API call.
-41. Edits subscription fields and confirms update.
-42. Deletes a specific subscription and checks UI update.
-43. Displays success and error messages appropriately.
-44. Confirms entire flow (add, edit, delete) works with valid backend responses.
+### B. Cypress End-to-End Tests

+**Total Cypress Test Cases: 43**

+These tests comprehensively validate real user workflows across login, signup, password reset, profile, and subscription management functionalities.
+Each test ensures the interface behaves correctly, validations are enforced, and backend interactions are handled accurately.

+#### **Login Tests (`logintest.cy.js`)**

+- **Login Page Test Suite**
+  - Renders the email and password input fields correctly.
+  - Renders a login button and ensures it is present on the page.
+  - Successfully logs into the application using valid credentials and receives a mocked token response.
+  - Displays error messages when invalid credentials are submitted.
+  - Validates that required fields must be filled before login (checks for missing username or password).
+  - Prevents multiple submissions when the login button is clicked rapidly.
+  - Logs out the user successfully and ensures session data is cleared.

+#### **Password Reset Tests (`passreset.cy.js`)**

+- **Password Reset Test**
+  - Renders the password reset form and input fields correctly.
+  - Enables the "Next" button only when a valid email format is entered.
+  - Displays appropriate error messages for invalid email formats.
+  - Proceeds to the code verification step upon successful email submission.
+  - Handles invalid verification codes by showing error alerts.
+  - Proceeds to the final password reset step upon entering a valid verification code.
+  - Displays an error when the new password and confirm password fields do not match.
+  - Successfully resets the password and redirects the user to the login screen.
+  - Enforces password complexity and validation requirements during reset.

+#### **Signup Tests (`signuptest.cy.js`)**

+- **Signup Test**
+  - Renders the signup form with all necessary fields: Name, Email, Password, and Confirm Password.
+  - Enables the signup button only when all required fields are filled with valid input.
+  - Validates email format and shows error messages for invalid entries.
+  - Enforces password rules (length, characters, etc.) before allowing submission.
+  - Shows error messages when passwords do not match.
+  - On successful account creation, redirects to the login screen.
+  - Simulates API failures and displays appropriate error messages.
+  - Disables the signup button when form fields are empty or invalid.
+  - Displays a tooltip for password requirements on focus.

+#### **Profile Tests (`profile.cy.js`)**

+- **Profile Page Tests**
+  - Navigates to the profile page after user login.
+  - Allows the user to change their display name and validates the change.
+  - Fetches and displays the list of active user subscriptions.
+  - Allows the user to change their password while enforcing the required validations.

+#### **Subscription Management Tests (`subscriptiontest.cy.js`)**

+- **Subscription Test Suite**
+  - Adds a new subscription with valid inputs and submits it successfully.
+  - Modifies an existing subscription and ensures the update is reflected in the UI.
+  - Deletes a subscription and verifies it is removed from the view.
+  - Allows searching through the list of subscriptions by keyword.
+  - Handles edge cases where the subscription list is empty and displays appropriate UI feedback.

 ## Backend Unit Tests